murumart/greg-rpg/README.md

 Then I started caring about Greg.
 So in April of 2024, it'll have been 2 years since the very start of the whole project.
 The current project folder was created in January of 2023, and is nowhere near complete.
 Maybe because I keep adding nonsensical features that do not progress the story.
 Maybe... snif.. maybe.

+It will be released on Itch and Game Jolt in the summer of 2024.
+Soon!

 More info about Greg RPG can be found [here](https://murumart.neocities.org/g/gregrpg).

 ## Running the game from Github source